The 13 Sexiest Movies On HBO To Stream Now

 With its range of options, this list of HBO’s sexiest movies is sure to whet your viewing appetite.
-It includes classics from And God Created Woman, a ’50s Brigitte Bardot French film, to a 2002 titillating thriller with a young Richard Gere.
-Rounding out the selection are more recent options about single women navigating the New York City dating scene (two of those, actually) and Endings, Beginnings, a racy story about a love triangle with Jamie Dornan, Sebastian Stan, and Shailene Woodley.
-If you prefer risqué films in the form of comedy, there are also some funny options like the now-classic Wedding Crashers and a movie about half-naked male strippers, um, stripping.
+It includes classics from And God Created Woman, a ’50s Brigitte Bardot French film, and a 1983 teen sex comedy featuring a young Tom Cruise.
+Rounding out the selection are some steamy (though tragic) Keira Knightley period dramas including Anna Karenina and Atonement.
+If you prefer risqué films in the form of comedy, there are also some funny options like the now-classic Wedding Crashers and movies about half-naked male strippers, um, stripping.

 And God Created Woman